All orders after the 19th Dec will be shipped in the new year.

 • Plant care

-Water consistently and feed regularly once flowers appear.
-Support the plant as it grows taller, and remove the first few flowers to encourage deeper root growth.
-Harvest when fruits are glossy and firm for the best flavour.
+Water Aubergine Black Beauty plants consistently and feed regularly once flowering begins to support fruiting.
+Remove the first few flowers to encourage deeper root growth, and harvest the glossy, firm fruits between July and October for the best flavour.

 About Aubergine 'Black Beauty'